sanadhis/ADA-2017/project/web/index.md

   <button class="w3-button w3-black w3-display-right" onclick="plusDivs(1)">&#10095;</button>
 </div>

-While we infer that, in average, at least 4 of popular songs are coming from the same artist, we see that there is a tiny clear distinction between popular songs and unpopular songs.
-In average, at least a popular release album has two of its songs in popular songs list.
+While we infer that, in average, at least **4 of popular songs** are coming from the **same artist**, we see that there is a tiny clear distinction between popular songs and unpopular songs.
+In average, at least **two popular songs** are coming from the **same release album** in list.

 This strengthen our previous analysis that an artist himself/herself (artist_hotttnesss and artist_familiriaty) gives significant correlation to the song_hotttnesss.

 #### Location of Popular and Unpopular Songs Across the world
 Popular = <span style="color:blue">Blue</span>, Unpopular = <span style="color:green">Green</span>
 <iframe src="https://sanadhis.github.io/ITT-ADA-2017/project/web/maps/songs_distribution.html" width="100%" height="400">Your browser does not support iframes.</iframe>
 We spot for both popular and unpopular songs, they are mostly coming either from United States (Eastern America) or European Union (England).
-In general, songs coming from non-english countries are tend to be unpopular.
+In general, **songs coming from non-english countries** are tend to be **unpopular**.
 There is a high possibility that audiences around the world prefer to listen for songs in English.

 ### Popular Genres over Time
 Rock songs are favorite music for audiences from 2001-2009.